 Medication level is individualized.
 A stable dose will allow 24 hours without overmedication or withdrawal.
-Medication levels vary due to the differences in body weight, metabolism, addiction history and opioid tolerance.
-The treating physician will decide the level appropriate and discuss with you.
+Medication levels vary due to the differences in body weight, metabolism, addiction history, and opioid tolerance.
+The treating physician will decide the level appropriate and discuss it with you.

 When individuals start using opioids, their brains require a constant supply of the drug to occupy the receptors in the brain.
-Methadone and Buprenorphine occupies these receptors, blocking the high and making the user feel more stable.
+Methadone and buprenorphine occupy these receptors, blocking the high and making the user feel more stable.

 What is Naltrexone?